THE MEANING OF CHRISTMAS

 THE GIFTS

-Although those wise men arrived at Bethlehem some time after the birth of Jesus, they brought Him gifts of Gold, Frankincense, and Myrrh.
-Thus, to a certain extent, the Christian custom of giving gifts at Christmas has grown out of their expression of love, even though, in some countries the baby Jesus is supposed to be the one bringing the gifts.
+While the idea that Santa brings the gifts is a cultural myth that does not come from the Bible, it is not universal.
+In some countries the baby Jesus is supposed to be the one bringing the gifts.
 Nevertheless, even though customs differ from country to country, the practice of giving gifts is, in itself, a reflection of God's love in giving us the greatest gift of all, the gift of His own Son.

 In spite of the differences in customs around the world, let us always remember that if it were not for Jesus, there would be no Christmas.
+And, God wants us to remember Christ’s birth.